Transcendent-Tapir/Glamorous-Gladiators/index.md

 - Your Signature Tool (grappling hook, spellbook, blade oils, lockpicks, tome of world history, collapsible telescope)
 - various temporary assets such as potions, rations, rope, etc (pick 2 after each resupply)

-**Additional trait, special techniques** - special fighting techniques that can be used under certain conditions OR by spending inspiration
+**Additional trait: Special Techniques** - special fighting techniques that can be used under certain conditions OR by spending inspiration

 Your fighting style aspect is used only when you are able to fight in your ideal conditions.
-If you have to change tactics or fight in unusual conditions, you must spend inspiration to use it.
+If you have to change tactics or fight in unusual conditions, you must spend Spark to use it.
 Special techniques can be magic spells, power ups, complex movements, enhanced attacks, etc. Notably they can allow you to attack outside of your normal range with your full weapon die.

 Inspiration and Advancement will be Spark and Stride